Itinerary of Everest Base Camp Trek

 Conclusion

 The Everest Base Camp Trek is a once-in-a-lifetime journey.
-It encapsulates the best natural, cultural and Himalayan features of Khumbu.
+It encapsulates Khumbu best natural, cultural, and Himalayan features.
 Because of the grand luxury that Everest Peak presents, it is a journey worth doing at least once.